 Transaction Fees in Ergo#

-Each Ergo transaction is an atomic state transition operation, which involves the destruction of one or more boxes from the state and the creation of new ones.
-Unlike Bitcoin's implicit fee system, Ergo's fee structure is explicit and requires a separate output to a specific address for fees.
+Each Ergo transaction is an atomic state transition operation, involving the destruction of one or more boxes from the state and the creation of new ones.
+Unlike Bitcoin's implicit fee system, Ergo's fee structure is explicit, requiring a separate output to a specific address for fees.

 Ergo's transaction fee system is designed to be both flexible and explicit.
-The protocol does not enforce a minimum transaction fee, however transactions without a fee are less likely to be included in a block by miners.
-As such, it is generally recommended to include a fee to incentivize miners to process your transaction.
+While the protocol does not enforce a minimum transaction fee, transactions without a fee are less likely to be included in a block by miners.
+Therefore, it is generally recommended to include a fee to incentivize miners to process your transaction.
 The larger the fee, the higher the likelihood of your transaction being included in a block and processed quickly.

 Minimum Values#